While source code is critical for user autonomy, it isn’t required to evaluate software security or understand run-time behavior.

 I picked Intel ME+AMT to serve as an extreme example: it shows both the power and limitations of the analysis approaches covered.
 ME isn’t made of simple executables you can just run in an OS because it sits far below the OS, in what’s sometimes called “Ring -3”.10 Analysis is limited to external monitoring (e.g. by monitoring network activity) and reverse-engineering unpacked partially-obfuscated firmware updates, with help from official documentation.
 This is slower and harder than analyzing a typical executable or library.

 Answers are a bit complex and…more boring than what sensationalized headlines would say.
-Reverse engineers such as Igor Skochinsky and Nicola Corna (the developers of me-tools and me_cleaner, respectively) have analyzed ME, while researchers such as Vassilios Ververis have thoroughly analyzed AMT in 2010.
+Igor Skochinsky (the developer of me-tools) and Nicola Corna (the developer of me_cleaner) presented their analysis of ME in Intel Me: Myths and Reality; Vassilios Ververis thoroughly analyzed AMT in Security Evaluation of Intel’s Active Management Technology.
 Interestingly, the former pair argues that auditing binary code is preferable to potentially misleading source code: binary analysis allows auditors to “cut the crap” and inspect what software is truly made of.
 However, this was balanced by a form of binary obfuscation that the pair encountered; I’ll describe it in a moment.

 Simply monitoring network activity and systematically testing all claims made by the documentation allowed Ververis to uncover a host of security issues in Intel AMT.
 However, no undocumented features have (to my knowledge) been uncovered.
 The problematic findings revolved around flawed/insecure implementations of documented functionality.
 In other words: there’s been no evidence of AMT being “a backdoor”, but its security flaws could have had a similar impact.
 Fortunately, AMT can be disabled.
 What about ME?